- WALKING TOURS

 Highlights and Themes

-- The history of the old Pest and the old Jewish market
+- The history of Pest and the old Jewish market

 - Deák Square and the Gábor Sztehlo Monument

-- Visiting the first Jewish Center in Pest - Király street and Madách square
+- Visit the first Jewish center in Pest - Király Street and Madách Square

-- Interior visit of the Dohány Street Synagogue and Jewish Museum with local guiding
+- Interior visit to the Dohány Street Synagogue and Jewish Museum with a tour from a local guide

 - Martyrs' Cemetery – Holocaust Memorial Park and Raoul Wallenberg Park, Tree of Life

 - Rumbach Street Synagogue – (outside visit)